Buffalo Niagara International Airport: History

 A large Curtiss-Wright plant once existed at the Airport.
-Built in 1942, the building was sold to Westinghouse in 1946 after the end of World War II.
-Westinghouse sold the facility to Buffalo developer Paul Snyder in 1985, who turned the building into the Buffalo Airport Center industrial park.
-The building was abandoned in 1991 and demolished in 1999 to allow Runway 14/32 to be lengthened.
+In 1940, the company broke ground on the plant on the southeast side of the airport and dedicated it in August 1941.
+The building was sold to Westinghouse in 1946 after the end of World War II.
+Westinghouse sold the facility to Buffalo developer Paul Snyder in 1985, who attempted to repurpose the building as the Buffalo Airport Center industrial park.
+This was not successful and the building was shuttered in 1991.
+After sitting vacant for nearly a decade, the facility was demolished in 1999 to allow Runway 14/32 to be lengthened.
 In 2006 the main runway was repaved and extended 750 ft, its first major upgrade since 1980 and the secondary runway was extended 1000 ft.

-In 2008 some local residents made a short-lived attempt to rename the airport to "Buffalo Tim Russert International Airport" after popular news commentator and a Buffalo native Tim Russert who had died that year.
+In 2008 some local residents made a short-lived attempt to rename the airport to "Buffalo Tim Russert International Airport" after popular news commentator and Buffalo native Tim Russert, who had died that year.

 Current terminal

 In 1991 it was decided a new terminal would make more sense than continued renovations.
-Construction of the new building designed by the Greater Buffalo International Airport (GBIA) Design Group, a joint venture composed of Kohn Pederson Fox Associates, CannonDesign, and William Nicholas Bodouva began in 1995 in between the two existing buildings.
+Construction of the new building designed by the Greater Buffalo International Airport (GBIA) Design Group, a joint venture composed of Kohn Pederson Fox Associates, CannonDesign, and William Nicholas Bodouva began in 1995 in between the two existing terminals.

-The new $56 million terminal (at newly named Buffalo-Niagara International Airport) opened on November 3, 1997 with 15 gates.
+The new $56 million terminal (at newly named Buffalo-Niagara International Airport) opened on November 3, 1997, with 15 gates.
 The old terminals were demolished immediately to allow expansion.
 The new building was expanded in 2001, increasing the number of gates to 24.
 The entire terminal has a total floor area of 462256 sqft.

-Expansion
+Latest expansion

 In late 2017 the terminal began an $80 million renovation and expansion with more than 54000 sqft of new space as part of the airport's 2013 master plan.
 The expansion will create secure walkways on the east and west side of the terminal for arriving passengers and relocate the central exit walkway to eliminate bottlenecks with departing passengers on the second floor.
 This will also create expanded curbside space for arriving and departing passengers.
 The renovation will also replace the baggage claim area's three flat plate baggage carousels with four sloped plate carousels, doubling the current capacity.
-Preparations began December 2018, and groundbreaking and major construction began in February 2019.
+Preparations began in December 2018, and groundbreaking and major construction began in February 2019.
 The renovations were completed in 2021.
 As part of the master plan, this expansion allows for the creation of a new pier south of the current east concourse.